 Reflecting on what you value in your life; what is really important to you, what inspires you, gives your life meaning and purpose?
 This kind of mental and emotional re-frame sets up a positive habit loop.
 A win/win situation.

-This client shifted her focus to the mental health benefits of exercise and healthy eating as she struggles with depression and anxiety.
+Joan shifted her focus to the mental health benefits of exercise and healthy eating as she struggles with depression and anxiety.
 Her values included patience, acceptance, resilience and thoughtfulness.

 Focusing on these values gave her a helpful perspective, and inspired her to adhere to an exercise and eating program, which she had not been able to do previously.
 This resulted in other “off the radar” benefits like weight loss, good muscle definition, and better balance and flexibility.

 Many of my clients have brought the elements of self-care and self-kindness to the forefront when considering their motivation to exercise and eat well.
-So, it’s more about looking after and treating themselves well; like they would a good fiend or beloved family member.
+So, it’s more about looking after and treating themselves well; like they would a good friend or beloved family member.

-One client had battled with making healthy choices for decades, mainly because her focus was all on looking good.
+Doreen had battled with making healthy choices for decades, mainly because her focus was all on looking good.
 Several months into practicing self-kindness, as well as relating to exercise as a way of caring for themselves- courageously and purposefully, she had established an effective exercise routine.
 She went on to realize many other health benefits like better sleep, improved memory and greater ease with daily tasks.

 Another interesting reorientation was expressed in the values of teamwork, challenge and growth.
-Whilst this client wished to get fitter and stronger, relating her personal values to the health program were really helpful.
+Whilst Patricia wished to get fitter and stronger, relating her personal values to the health program were really helpful.
 We ensured she exercised in a group setting, and was mindful of the relationship between challenging oneself and personal growth.

 This was particularly motivating for her and a welcome relief as she’d been really struggling to maintain an exercise routine for the purpose of treating type 2 diabetes.
 In the end, she reversed the diabetes, made new friends and felt she had met and benefited hugely from the challenge.